Quick question? Chat with us

 Airtime, Food, Rides, or Spa?
 What African Employees Actually Spend Rewards On

 RewardsCard redemption patterns across Nigeria, Kenya, Ghana, and South Africa reveal what employees really want — and it's not always what HR teams expect.
+We cover this in detail in Why Africa Needs Gifting Infrastructure, Not Another Gift Platform.

 The most common question HR teams ask before launching a reward card programme is: will employees actually spend it on something meaningful?
 The short answer is yes — overwhelmingly.
 But the more interesting question is what they spend it on.
 The patterns across African markets reveal something important about what employees actually value, beyond what survey responses suggest.